Default Folder X 5 is compatible with El Capitan, Sierra, High Sierra and Mojave, and does not require disabling SIP

 Unfortunately, it also keeps helpful applications like Default Folder X 4.7.4 from modifying many applications.
 Since Default Folder X 4 was designed to work by loading a plugin into every application that it enhances, and that's prevented by SIP, it won't work in any Apple-supplied applications when SIP is turned on.
 In contrast, Default Folder X 5 was designed to work in a completely different way and doesn't require a plugin, so it works with SIP.

-If you're running El Capitan, you should upgrade to Default Folder X 5.
+If you're running El Capitan or higher, you should upgrade to Default Folder X 5.
 If you don't want to, you can run version 4.7.4 on your system by turning off System Integrity Protection, as detailed below.

 Disabling System Integrity Protection

 From a security standpoint, disabling SIP means that malware could theoretically modify your system, usually after convincing you to enter your administrator password.
 Because of this, it's best not to turn it off, but if you really want to, here's how you turn off System Integrity Protection:

 - Restart your Mac in Recovery Mode.
 To do this, choose Restart from the Apple menu, and as soon as the screen turns black hold down Command + R on the keyboard until the Apple logo appears on your screen.

 - In the Terminal Window that opens type: